parsiya/parsiya.net/content/page/cheatsheet.markdown

 wsl --export Debian C:/path/to/debian.tar
 ```

 Now, we can import it as another distro.
-This way we can have multiple instances
+We can have multiple instances of the
-of the same distro:
+same distro:

 ```
 wsl --import NewDebian C:/path/to/newdebian/ C:/path/to/debian.tar